 Are Sealants Covered Under Dental Insurance?

 Many dental insurance plans do cover the cost of dental sealants as a means to keep good oral health and prevent cavities.
 If you are not sure that your specific plan will cover dental sealants, we can look into it for you.
-Call our office at 302-645-7200 or request an appointment today and we can take a look.
+Call our office at 302-645-7200 today and we can take a look.